leobago/BSC-ETH2/report/report_1.md

 The command that we needed to launch was: `./teku --network=medalla --metrics-enabled --rest-api-enabled --rest-api-docs-enabled`
 Metrics can be enabled through `--metrics-enabled`, and visualizes through Prometheus, at localhost:9090.

-Metrics that are shown do not seem to be relative to blocks, slashings, epochs and so on.
-The utility of the metric shown seems to be limited, and it is not clear if it’s due to misconfiguration or because the node is not synced yet.

-Further research needs to be performed to verify if additional metrics can be gathered

-Team is currently working on adding the Teku node [ETH2-stats](https://eth2stats.io/add-node)
+Team is currently working on adding the Teku node [ETH2-stats](https://eth2stats.io/add-node) and run Teku as a validator

 ### Lighthouse Eth2 Client